Theboy911/Microsoft-Azure-Active-Directory-Setup/README.md

 <img src="https://i.imgur.com/GdvEA0u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This step is essentially redundant as we can just next through this page but it is important to just make sure that our virtual networks are the same.
+This step is essentially redundant as we can just next through this page but it is important to just make sure that our virtual networks are the same for connectivity reasons.
 </p>
 <br />